NCERT Book Solutions Class 7 Social and Political Life – II Chapter 5

 Solution: Poor girls do not leave school because they want to, but rather they are compelled to leave for a wide variety of reasons.
-In rural and certain backward areas of the country, schools lack basic infrastructure such as buildings, blackboards, stationary etc. Also, teachers are not available on a regular basis.
+In rural and certain backward areas of the country, schools lack basic infrastructure such as buildings, blackboards, stationery, etc. Also, teachers are not available on a regular basis.
 At times, parents of the girls also feel that it is not important to educate a girl child, as they think a girl’s ultimate goal is to be married.
-Thus, they are even less willing to spend money on sending their daughters to schools.
+Thus, they are even less willing to spend money on sending their daughters to school.

 4. Can you describe two methods of struggle that the women movements used to raise issues?
 If you had to organize a struggle against stereotypes, about what women can or cannot do, what method would you employ from the ones that you have read about?
 Why would you choose this particular method?

 (a) Campaigning: It is an important part of the women’s movement, as it fights discrimination and women-related violence.
 Campaigns have also led to new laws being passed.
-One notable example is a law being passed in 2006 that gives legal protection to women who are victims of domestic violence.
-A similar campaign in the late ’90s gave birth to a law that protected women from sexual harassment at the workplace.
+One notable example is a law passed in 2006 that gives legal protection to women who are victims of domestic violence.
+A similar campaign in the late ’90s gave birth to a law that protected women from sexual harassment in the workplace.

 (b) Protesting: Public protests and demonstrations are powerful tools for drawing attention to injustices.
 I would employ this method in order to dispel a lot of stereotypes about what women can or cannot do.
-Awareness alone can achieve what pressure cannot, as people themselves be convinced on their own that certain negative stereotypes are a hindrance to a progressive society
+Awareness alone can achieve what pressure cannot, as people themselves can be convinced on their own that certain negative stereotypes are a hindrance to a progressive society

-(c) Boycott: Boycotting the establishments that are discriminatory to women can be effective in ending discrimination and stereotypes.
+(c) Boycott: Boycotting establishments that are discriminatory to women can be effective in ending discrimination and stereotypes.
 I would take the example of fairness cream campaign ads.
 Such advertisements reinforce stereotypes that only women having fair skin will be successful in life.
 It will only lead to the development of inferiority complexes in women.
-Thus boycotting such products will send home the message that such ads are not accepted by the general public and that they must be scrapped.
+Thus, boycotting such products will send home the message that such ads are not accepted by the general public and that they must be scrapped.